Your Genesys Blog Subscription has been confirmed!

-While many banks are attempting to provide more personalized solutions, plenty of challenges remain.
-Seventy-four percent of banking customer experience (CX) leaders say that more personalization leads to greater customer loyalty, but 54% believe consumers see their attempt at personalized services as generic, according to a new FT Longitude report.
+While many banks are attempting to provide more personalised solutions, plenty of challenges remain.
+Seventy-four percent of banking customer experience (CX) leaders say that more personalisation leads to greater customer loyalty, but 54% believe consumers see their attempt at personalised services as generic, according to a new FT Longitude report.

-Here’s what financial services experts can do to reassure customers, minimize risks, create a positive customer experience and make good investment decisions in a volatile market.
+Here’s what financial services experts can do to reassure customers, minimise risks, create a positive customer experience and make good investment decisions in a volatile market.

 Consumers want to interact with their bank using their preferred channels.
 Generation Z and millennial customers prefer online and mobile interactions; they also use these digital channels far more than baby boomers.

 No matter their age, consumers want advisors to know them and be there at the moment of truth with the most personalised solutions.
 But when banks use channels that are inconsistent or operate somewhat independently, customers across the board become frustrated.
 Many will resort to calling the bank for assistance.
 And without highly trained agents ready to answer those calls, this can be a problem — especially in a tough job market.

 Banks must be able to coordinate every touchpoint and interaction along the customer journey — in real time — based on the experience they want their customers to have.
 This is “Experience Orchestration.”